List of foreign electoral interventions: 1996 election (by China)

 In February 1997, officials from the Federal Bureau of Investigation announced they had uncovered evidence that the Government of China had sought to make illegal foreign contributions to the Democratic National Committee.
 Despite the evidence, both the presidential administration and the Chinese government denied any wrongdoing.

 2012 election (by Israel)

 In 2012, former Israeli Prime Minister Ehud Olmert claimed that Prime Minister Benjamin Netanyahu tried to undermine President Barack Obama in favor of Republican candidate Mitt Romney.
 Former Prime Minister Ehud Barak said that the interference cost Israel aid.
 Netanyahu has denied that.
 The accusations included claims that Obama had deliberately snubbed Netanyahu, and another implied that an appearance in a television advertisement was designed by Netanyahu to give support to Romney.

 2016 (by multiple countries)

 Interference in the 2016 election by entities connected to the Russian government was a scandal that dominated the news during the first half of the presidency of Donald Trump.

+2016 election (by China)

+In 2023, the United States Department of Justice indicted Gal Luft for allegedly acting as an unregistered foreign agent on behalf of the Chinese government in an attempt to influence the 2016 United States elections.